microsoftarchive/api/endpoints/task.md

 name              | type          | notes
 :-----------------|:--------------|:------------
 revision          | integer       | **required**
-title             | string        | maximum length is 255 characters
-assignee_id       | integer
-completed         | boolean
+list_id           | integer       | can be given to move the Task into a different List title             | string        | maximum length is 255 characters assignee_id       | integer completed         | boolean